Adoxa CK (Oral)

 - Adults—100 milligrams (mg) every 12 hours on the first day, then 100 mg once a day or 50 to 100 mg every 12 hours.

-- Children older than 8 years of age who weigh 45 kg or less—Dose is based on body weight and must be determined by your doctor.
-The dose is usually 4.4 milligrams (mg) per kilogram (kg) of body weight per day and divided into two doses on the first day of treatment.
+- Children older than 8 years of age and weighs less than 45 kg—Dose is based on body weight and must be determined by your doctor.
+The dose is usually 4.4 milligrams (mg) per kilogram (kg) of body weight per day and divided into 2 doses on the first day of treatment.
 This is followed by 2.2 mg per kg of body weight per day, taken as a single dose or divided into two doses on the following days.

 - Children up to 8 years of age—Use is not recommended.